Oreo Logo

 Oreo: Brand overview

-The first Oreo cookie appeared in 1912 in New York.
+The first cookie appeared in 1912 in New York.
 The quarter where it was made was subsequently named Oreo Way, which indicates the brand’s significant contribution to confectionery production development.
-Statistics confirm the popularity of sandwich biscuits: according to the world market analysis, about 3 billion people buy them every year.
+Statistics confirm the popularity of sandwich biscuits: according to the world market analysis, about 3 billion people buy them yearly.

 Meaning and History

-The Oreo trademark is owned by Mondelez International holding, which specializes in producing snacks, drinks, and baby food.
-She joined the venture in 2012, exactly 100 years after the National Biscuit Company first launched the round black biscuit with white filling.
-But it is worth noting that the idea was not original: at that time, there was already a similar product sold under the Hydrox brand.
+Mondelez International Holding owns the Oreo trademark.
+The company specializes in snacks, drinks, and baby food.
+She joined the venture in 2012, 100 years after the National Biscuit Company launched the round black biscuit with white filling.
+However, the idea was not original: a similar product was sold under the Hydrox brand then.

-The new confection was decided to be called Oreo.
-Why that is, no one knows.
+No one knows why the new confection was decided to be called Oreo.
 Rumor has it that the word comes from the French “doré” (“gold”) because the original packaging was golden in color.
 According to another version, this results from mixing letters from the words “chocolate” and “cream.”

 The design of the cookie itself raises no less questions.
 Enthusiasts decided to look into the patterns depicted on the circles of chocolate dough and found many unexpected symbols there.
 These include, for example, the Cross of Lorraine and the Cross Pattée, two vintage emblems associated with the First Crusade.
 As for the Oreo logo, it looks much simpler.
-It has only the brand name, decorated in white and blue colors.
-Although until the 1950s, most of the word marks contained some shade of red.
+It only has the brand name and is decorated in white and blue colors.
+However, until the 1950s, most of the word marks contained some shade of red.

 What is Oreo?